santiagonars/CNN-HowManyFingers-PyTorch/README.md

 Also, the model could be improved by gathering more training data as well as augmentating with the images with busy backgrounds and various lighting.

 # Acknowledgement
-This project was completely built in PyTorch and used as baseline a previosly completed project that was implement on keras + tensorflow 1.
+This project was completely built in PyTorch and used as baseline an implemention that was done on keras + tensorflow 1.
 If you would like to see how this project is built in Tensorflow, check it out! https://github.com/jaredvasquez/CNN-HowManyFingers